straup/open311-simple/README.md

 reports.
 A search my be scoped to an individual user; by geographic location; by service type or status; and so on.

+That's it, really.

 As such the API itself is short and simple, by design.
-Individual methods and their request/response parameters are [discussed in detail elsewhere](https://github.com/straup/open311-simple/blob/master/api-methods.md) but the short version might look like this:
+Individual methods and their request/response parameters are [discussed in detail elsewhere](https://github.com/straup/open311-simple/blob/master/api.md).

-* open311.services.getList

-* open311.services.getInfo

-* open311.incidents.report

-* open311.incidents.getInfo

-* open311.incidents.search